The Risks of AI-Generated Content and How To Address Them

 AI content risks and workarounds

-As you can see, advanced AI offers many benefits for content generators, and it has its drawbacks as well.
+As you can see, advanced AI offers many benefits for content generators in a variety of uses.
 However, there are also potential risks and vulnerabilities to consider when using AI for content creation and other business applications.
-We outline them below along with safeguards for mitigating each.
+We outline them below, along with safeguards for mitigating each.

 Misinformation